Minneapolis VA Health Care System

 Patrick J. Kelly, FACHE | 612-725-2101

-Patrick J. Kelly, Captain, US Navy (retired), was appointed as Director of the Minneapolis VA Health Care System in June 2013.
+Patrick J. Kelly, Captain, US Navy (retired) became the Director of the Minneapolis VA Health Care System in June 2013.
+Prior to that he served as the Director of the Sioux Falls VA from July 2011 to June 2013.

 Kent Crossley, MD, MHA | 612.725.2105